MicrosoftDocs/dynamics-365-fraud-protection/content/functions.md

 ms.topic: conceptual
 search.audienceType:
   - admin
-title: Functions
+title: Create functions

 ---

-# Functions
+# Create functions
-Fraud Protection gives you the flexibility to create functions which are used to perform a specific task.
-Using functions, you can combine groups of code that need to be executed together.
-Alternatively, you can also use functions to reuse code, by writing it once and accessing it from various other places.
-This makes it easier to maintain code that is needed in multiple places.
-For example, if we want to call an external service to fetch a value from it, that logic can be defined within a function and then this function can be invoked from other resources.
+Dynamics 365 Fraud Protection gives you the flexibility to create functions that you can use to perform a specific task.
+For example, you can use functions to combine groups of code that must be executed together.
+Or you can use functions to reuse code, where you write the code once and access it from other places, making the code easier to maintain.
+In that example, if you want to call an external service to fetch a value from it, the logic can be defined within a function, and the function can be invoked from other resources.

-## Defining a Function
+## Define a function

 Functions consist of input parameters and output properties.

-### Input Parameters
+### Input parameters

-Functions can define parameters which can be passed to the function at the time of invocation.
-The input parameters are defined in the function definition.
-The number of parameters passed into the function at invocation should exactly match the number of parameters defined for this function.
-Defining input parameters are optional and the defined parameters can be used within the Output properties to return a value.
-For more information, see the [output properties](Functions.md#output-properties).
+Functions can define parameters to be passed to the function at the time of invocation.
+Input parameters are defined in the function definition.
+The number of parameters passed into the function at invocation should exactly match the number of parameters defined for the function.
+The defined parameters can be used within the output properties to return a value.
+For more information, see [Output properties](Functions.md#output-properties).
+Defining input parameters is optional.

-The input parameters section has 3 parts

-#### 1. Parameter Name
+Input parameters consist of the following three parts.

-   A name with which the parameter can be referenced.
+- **Parameter name**: A name with which the parameter can be referenced.

-#### 2. Data Type
-   Every input parameter should have a type associated to it.
-Specifying the type converts the value of that parameter to the corresponding type.
-Currently functions support all the data types listed in the table below
+- **Data Type**: Every input parameter should have a data type associated to it.
+The data type that you specify converts the value of the parameter to the corresponding type.
+Functions support the data types listed in the following table.

 | Data type | Sample value |
 |----------|---------------|